 The employee's notice or request should be sufficient to make the employer aware that the employee needs FMLA-qualifying leave and of the anticipated timing and duration of the leave.
 When the employee requests FMLA leave or Human Resources has knowledge that an employee's leave may be for an FMLA-qualifying reason, Human Resources shall notify the employee of the employee's eligibility to take FMLA leave within five (5) business days, absent extenuating circumstances.
-The Eligibility Notice should state whether the employee is eligible for FMLA leave, the Notice shall state at least one (1) reason why the employee is not eligible.
+The Eligibility Notice should state whether the employee is eligible for FMLA leave.
+If the employee is not eligible for FMLA leave, the Notice shall state at least one (1) reason why the employee is not eligible.